k-kc/abolition/docs/syllabus-final.md

   - Letters on revolutionary consciousness and transformation
   - Letters to lawyer Fay Stender on prison conditions

-- Grace Lee Boggs, *The American Revolution: Pages from a Negro Worker's Notebook* (1974), selections:
-  - "Rebels with a Cause"
-  - "The American Revolution"

 - Mariame Kaba, *We Do This 'Til We Free Us* (2021), selections:
   - Part 1: So You're Thinking About Becoming an Abolitionist
   - "A People's History of Prisons in the United States"